LaconicNetwork/docs.laconic.com/content/getting-started/_index.en.md

 ---
 title: "Getting Started"
-description: "Install Stack Orchestrator"
+description: "Orientation"
 weight: 1
 ---

-Install Stack Orchestrator and do something simple
+List of stuff with breif description and explanantion of a logical workflow.